Martchus/syncthingtray/README.md

     * This feature relies especially on the system being correctly configured.
 Checkout the *Required system configuration* section for details.

+## License
+All code is licensed under [GPL-2-or-later](LICENSE).
+This does *not* apply to code contained in Git repositories included as Git submodule (which contain their own README and licensing information).

 ## Attribution for 3rd party content
 * Some icons are taken from the Syncthing project.
 * Some icons are taken from [Fork Awesome](https://forkaweso.me/Fork-Awesome) (see [their license](https://forkaweso.me/Fork-Awesome/license)).